Loïs Boisson

 Loïs Boisson (/fr/; born 16 May 2003) is a French professional tennis player.
-She has a career-high singles ranking of No. 36 by the WTA, achieved on 3 November 2025.
-Her best result is reaching the semifinals of a major event at the 2025 French Open, on her main-draw debut, becoming the first wildcard player in the Open era to accomplish the feat.
-She hasn’t won any other match in the other majors.
-She is the current No. 1 singles player from France.
+She has a career-high singles ranking of No. 34 by the WTA, achieved on 2 February 2026.
+Her most notable result is reaching the semifinals at the 2025 French Open, on her main-draw debut, becoming the first wildcard player in the Open Era to accomplish the feat.
+A few months later, she won her first main circuit title at the 2025 Hamburg Open – Women's singles.

 Career

 2021: WTA Tour debut

 Boisson made her WTA Tour debut at the 2021 WTA Lyon Open, having received a wildcard into the doubles main draw, partnering Juline Fayard.

 2024: First WTA 125 title, top 200

 Following three titles on the ITF Circuit earlier in the year, Boisson won her first WTA 125 title in Saint-Malo, defeating Chloé Paquet in three sets in the final.
 She entered the top 200 as a result.

 She was slated to receive a wildcard for her major main-draw debut at the French Open but missed the event, after injuring her left knee, tearing her ACL a week before Roland Garros, at the 2024 Trophée Clarins.